Frequently Asked Questions

 However, as it is the role of IGIS to take complaints and public interest disclosures about the activities of intelligence agencies, it is not a breach of a secrecy provision or secrecy undertaking to provide information to IGIS.
 Complaints may be made by members of the public, current or former employees of an intelligence agency or sources or agents.

 If you wish to provide classified information to IGIS, you should contact the office to make arrangements to transmit information in a secure manner.
-For more information see the frequently asked questions on make a complaint and what is a public interest disclosure.
+For more information, see the Complaints and PIDs pages.

 My security clearance was denied – can IGIS review this?